nasrokamora/app6/README.md

 ## 👨‍💻 Developed By

 This project is developed by **Nasreddine Abdellouche**, a proficient web developer with expertise in crafting high-performance websites and applications.
-Nasreddine specializes in modern frameworks and technologies, including **Next.js**, **React.js**, **Tailwind CSS**, and the **MERN Stack**, among others.
+He specializes in modern frameworks and technologies, including **Next.js**, **React.js**, **Tailwind CSS**, and the **MERN Stack**, among others.
 His work emphasizes scalability, responsiveness, and user-centric design, ensuring exceptional digital experiences.

 - **GitHub:** [Nasreddine](https://github.com/nasrokamora)
 - **Email:** nasreddine-ab@outlook.com